ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl describe deploy <name>             # Describe the deployment details kubectl get deploy --show-labels           # Show all labels associated with the deployment kubectl get deploy -w                      # watch the all deployments, we can watch a specific deployment  with adding deployment name after 'deploy' kubectl rollout history deploy/<name>      # View the rollout history of a deployment kubectl rollout status deploy/<name>       # Check the status of your rollout. kubectl set env deploy --all --list        # List the environment variables defined on all deployment kubectl set env deploy/<name> --list       # List the environment variables defined on all deployment
+kubectl describe deploy <name>             # Describe the deployment details kubectl get deploy --show-labels           # Show all labels associated with the deployment kubectl get deploy -w                      # watch the all deployments, we can watch a specific deployment  with adding deployment name after 'deploy' kubectl rollout history deploy/<name>      # View the rollout history of a deployment, --revision to specify revision number kubectl rollout history deploy/<name> --revision=2
+kubectl rollout status deploy/<name>       # Check the status of your rollout. kubectl set env deploy --all --list        # List the environment variables defined on all deployment kubectl set env deploy/<name> --list       # List the environment variables defined on all deployment